ovcharovcoder/wp-password-generator/README.md

 ---

-## 📋 About The Project
+## 📋 About the project

-**WP Password Generator** is a free web tool created to simplify the workflow of WordPress developers.
+**WP Password generator** is a free web tool created to simplify the workflow of WordPress developers.
 It automatically generates unique database names, usernames, and secure passwords when migrating sites to a new hosting.

-### 🎯 The Problem It Solves
+### 🎯 The problem it solves

 Every developer faces the need to:
 - Come up with unique database names